 - Use of the clocking app

-- Five hours of free tailored system training
+- Five hours of tailored system training at no cost

 - A customised Employee Attendance Cloud URL

-Fing out how we can help implement your employee attendance improvement plan:
+Discover how we can assist you in implementing your employee attendance improvement plan.